More Bible Study Online - Related Page Links

 "And Joseph said to his brethren (the Israelites), 'I am dying; but God will surely visit you, and bring you out of this land to the land of which He swore to Abraham, to Isaac, and to Jacob.'
 Then Joseph took an oath from the children of Israel, saying, 'God will surely visit you, and you shall carry up my bones from here.'" -- Genesis 50:24,25

 Seriously?
-Would the Israelites been able to conquer the great city of Jericho that had been very established from within the Jordan valley at this point in their history?
-Understand that the city of Jericho was a great city, that was know to be a well fortified stronghold.
-Not only that, but it was the most important city, and strongest fortress from within the entire land of Canaan.
+Would the Israelites been able to conquer the great city of Jericho that had already been established from within the Jordan valley at this point in their history?
+Understand that the city of Jericho, was a great city that was known to be a well fortified stronghold.
+Not only that, but during that time, it was the most important city, and strongest fortress from within the entire land of Canaan.

 "And they returned to Joshua and said to him, 'Do not let all the people go up, but let about two or three thousand men go up and attack Ai.
 Do not weary all the people there, for the people of Ai are few.'
 So about three thousand men went up there from the people, but they fled before the men of Ai.
 And the men of Ai struck down about thirty-six men, for they chased them from before the gate as far as Shebarim, and struck them down on the descent; therefore the hearts of the people melted and became like water." -- Joshua 7:3-5

 The Five Amorite Kings for the Sake of Argument